maxto/ubique/doc/contents.md

 ### Structures

-- [arrayfun](/doc/datatype/arrayfun.md) - Apply function to each element of array or matrix
+- [arrayfun](/doc/datatype/arrayfun.md) - Apply function to each element of an array or matrix
 - [vectorfun](/doc/datatype/vectorfun.md) - Apply a function to each vector column or row of a matrix

 ### Time Series Analysis